 choice" in this issue. (with Björn Öckert and Hessel Oosterbeek).

-"Life-cycle Effects of Age at School Start", accepted for publication, Economic Journal (with Björn Öckert) (previous version entitled "Is Early Learning Really More Productive?
+"Life-cycle Effects of Age at School Start", forthcoming, Economic Journal (with Björn Öckert) (previous version entitled "Is Early Learning Really More Productive?
 The Effect of School Starting Age on School and Labor Market Performance")